-I traveled overland from Cape Town to Johannesburg with Baz Bus, and because this is a door-to-door service taking you from one hostel to another, I only stayed at hostels.
-And I have to say that South Africa really surprised me when it comes to hostels!
-I stayed at some of the coolest hostels in the world and here are six of my favorites!
-Also check out my post Overland from Cape Town to Johannesburg with Baz Bus.
+I traveled overland from Cape Town to Johannesburg with Baz Bus, a door-to-door service that takes you from one hostel to another.
+Since I only stayed at hostels during this journey, I discovered that South Africa has some of the best hostels in the world!
+From stylish urban spots to cozy mountain retreats, here are six of my favorite hostels I stayed at while backpacking in South Africa.

 Cape Town